-During this time, we understand everyone may not be comfortable coming to worship in person.
-For that reason, we offer live-streaming of our 10:00 am service each week.
+During this time, if you are not comfortable coming to worship in person we encourage you to join us via live-streaming of our 10:00 am service each week.
 Please click on the button below to watch our service remotely.
 Broadcast begins at 9:57 on Sunday mornings.

 Rev. Dr. Gregory Hall